badjeff/zmk-input-processor-mixer/README.md

 This module interrupt, combine, sync incoming input events from Zephyr input subsystem for ZMK.

+> [!IMPORTANT]
+> This module is under development.
+Do NOT use in production.
+Breaking changes is unavoidable.

 ## What it does

 To Be Determined